 You must complete the enclosed Cross-Connection Control Questionnaire and submit the completed form to the City.
 City personnel will then schedule an inspection of your property to determine the proper device required for your establishment.

 The City and State are requiring that each water service line be equipped with a backflow preventer.
 However, in many cases, internal backflow preventers, such as a Reduced Pressure Zone (RPZ) backflow device, is needed at several locations within a building or structure.
 These internal backflow devices help to protect a company’s employees from internal contamination at drinking water fountains and other sources of drinking water within the building.

 Please fill out the enclosed questionnaire and send it to the address below.
 Your cooperation in this matter is greatly appreciated.
 Together, we can keep our water supply safe and clean!
-If you have any questions, please contact my office at (770) 781-2020.
+If you have any questions, please contact our office at (770) 781-2007.